kekoalasko/FSQ_Modeling/README.md

 Upon running `fundamentalSurface/Surface.java`, you will be prompted to choose the number associated with your data set.
 You can also preemptively choose the data set by running the command
 > java fundamentalSurface/Surface.java <data set #>
 Note that the three special examples, Ares, Abell, and RXJ, each have their own associated numbers, 1000, 1001, and 1002, respectively.
 Choosing a number that cannot be found will result in the code ending early
+### Outputs
+The code will create or modify a few .csv files each time it is run.
+`centerData/centerData<data set #>.csv`: Contains the deviation from the Fundamental Surface of Quads produced by setting the FSQ center to each test point from this run.
+Each row comes from a single data set, and the columns represent:
+  Column 1: x position, measured in units of pixels Column 2: y position, measured in units of pixels Column 3: Value of \delta_{FSQ} at this point `otherData/FSQPoints<data set #>.csv`: Only is created if saveFSQData is `true`.
+Contains the points of each quad in the data set within the FSQ space.
+Each row comes from a single quad, and the columns represent:
+  Column 1: Value of \theta_12 in radians
+  Column 2: Value of \theta_23 in radians
+  Column 3: Value of \theta_34 in radians `otherData/minData.csv`: Contains information about the FSQ center.
+Only updates if this data set does not already have a dedicated line in the file.
+Each row comes from a single data set, and the columns represent:
+  Column 1: Data set number
+  Column 2: Value of minimum \delta_{FSQ} in this data set Column 3: x position of minimum \delta_{FSQ} in this data set Column 4: y position of minimum \delta_{FSQ} in this data set Column 5: Uncertainty of FSQ Center location, measured in units of pixels.
+Calculated to be the average distance of the subsets of quads' FSQ center.
+  Column 6: Size of Einstein Radius, or average distance of lensed image from the coordinate center of the data set, measured in units of pixels.
+  Column 7: Average of |\theta_12| over all quads in the data set, measured in radians `otherData/slopeData.csv`: Contains information about the cluster's position angle and ellipticity.
+Only updates if this data set does not already have a dedicated line in the file.
+Each row comes from a single data set, and the columns represent:
+  Column 1: Data set number
+  Column 2: Slope of the line following \theta_Q Column 3: Slope of the line following \theta_Q + one standard deviation Column 4: Slope of the line following \theta_Q - one standard deviation Column 5: Value of the radius parameter for this run Column 6: Value of one standard deviation on \theta_Q.
+Calculated using the standard deviation of the position angles found by testing the random subsets of quads
+`otherData/subsetData.csv`: Contains information about the random subsets of quads used.
+Only updates if this data set does not already have a dedicated line in the file.
+Each row comes from a single data set, and the columns represent:
+  Column 1: Data set number
+  Column 0+2*n*: x position of the FSQ center for the *n*th subset Column 1+2n: y position of the FSQ center for the *n*th subset

 ## Included Data Sets
 With the exception of our three special example data sets, this code is interested only in the '.ims' extensions.
 The '.mas' extensions include the true mass profiles of the clusters, which can be plotted using whatever software you choose.